statewatch/deportation-union/readme.md

 - RO ID's RO-2016-112 and -113 same MS, DEST and Date (2016-08-31) but different numbers. add together?
 - RO-01516: date was 2020-10-13 in the files obtained in 12/21, date is 2020-10-14 in some files obtained 08/22 and still 2020-10-13 in other files from 08/22. set to 2020-10-13 everywhere.
 - VRDS only included in data obtained in 08/22 (for years 2020 and 2021). not clear if VRD data is available for previous years upon request. excluded for now from datasets
+- in original dataset, "Monitor(s)" and "Frontex" are listed as Member States who get money from Frontex.
+Leave them like this or rename / reorganize?
+- Data obtained in 10/22 includes new categories of staff